-- How competitive each term is (hint: you are looking for terms under .5)
+- How competitive each term is

 - How many people search for each term. (hint: low competition, high volume terms are golden).

-- CPC (Google’s cost per click for Adwords) and
+- CPC (Google’s cost per click for Adwords)

 - Blog posts

-- Product or service ideas and, of course,
+- Product or service ideas

 Do you need digital marketing services?
 Please connect with us for a complimentary digital strategy session!
 Just click the button below to get started.